projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 from user space to kernel space.
 The vhost general data plane workflow can be described as:

-1. vhost proxy creates two eventfds per virtqueue, one is for kick, (an ioeventfd), the other is for call, (an irqfd).
+1. The vhost proxy creates two eventfds per virtqueue, one is for kick (an ioeventfd), the other is for call (an irqfd).
-2. vhost proxy registers the two eventfds to HSM through HSM character
+2. The vhost proxy registers the two eventfds to HSM through HSM character
    device:

-   a) Ioevenftd is bound with a PIO/MMIO range.
+   a) Ioeventfd is bound with a PIO/MMIO range.
 If it is a PIO, it is
       registered with ``(fd, port, len, value)``.
 If it is an MMIO, it is registered with ``(fd, addr, len)``.
    b) Irqfd is registered with MSI vector.

-3. vhost proxy sets the two fds to vhost kernel through ioctl of vhost device.
+3. The vhost proxy sets the two fds to vhost kernel through ioctl of vhost device.
-4. vhost starts polling the kick fd and wakes up when guest kicks a virtqueue, which results a event_signal on kick fd by HSM ioeventfd.
+4. The vhost starts polling the kick fd and wakes up when the guest kicks a virtqueue, which results in an event_signal on the kick fd by the HSM ioeventfd.
-5. vhost device in kernel signals on the irqfd to notify the guest.
+5. The vhost device in the kernel signals on the irqfd to notify the guest.

 Ioeventfd Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Ioeventfd module is implemented in HSM, and can enhance a registered
-eventfd to listen to IO requests (PIO/MMIO) from HSM ioreq module and
+eventfd to listen to IO requests (PIO/MMIO) from the HSM ioreq module and
 signal the eventfd when needed. :numref:`ioeventfd-workflow`  shows the
 general workflow of ioeventfd.